sheriffderek/ember-skill-tree/README.md

 * create a few properties in the controller and then use them in the template

+### 4. Use Ember more

+* You can get a lot done with just one template and it's controller.

+* build out some fun stuff with inputs and buttons. maybe something of [this](https://codepen.io/sheriffderek/pen/OGbWzG) complexity

+* (I'm late for real work - so, I'm not going to actually program the rest of this stuff)

 ## Prerequisites

 You will need the following things properly installed on your computer.